Latest News

 Let’s create the best green corridor around any city in Europe

-The countryside on the edge of our large cities is crucially important for both people and wildlife.
+The countryside on the edge of large cities is crucially important for both people and wildlife.
 Recent changes to national planning policy threaten the Colne Valley and other areas like it.
-Yet with this threat could come the opportunity to create the best managed and best connected green corridors around cities in Europe.
+Yet with this threat could come the opportunity to create the best managed and best connected green corridor around any city in Europe.
 We need to fight for the countryside on your doorstep.

 ,